shakebugs/shake-docs/docs/ios/user-feedback/feedback-type.md

 ## Custom feedback types

 You can configure Shake to display any number of custom feedback types related to your app.

-Shake exposes an internal `FeedbackType` type which is used to encapsulate the properties of your custom category.
+Shake exposes an internal `SHKFeedbackType` type which is used to encapsulate the properties of your custom category.

 Here's an example:

 import Tabs from '@theme/Tabs';